Universal Life Insurance: How It Works, Types & Pros and Cons

 Understanding Lapse Risk

 Policy lapse occurs when cash value depletes to zero and you can't or don't pay required premiums to keep the policy in force.
-This risk is unique to universal life insurance because of its flexible premium structure and increasing cost of insurance as you age.
+This risk is unique to universal life because of its flexible premium structure and increasing cost of insurance as you age.

 Common Lapse Scenarios